 With the Flower Diabetes Educator Scholarship, she wants to keep investing in the health of our future by supporting future diabetes educators.

-To be eligible for these scholarships, the U.S. health care professional must be providing care and education to under-served communities that lack access to Diabetes Specialists and health care resources.
+To be eligible for these scholarships, the U.S. health care professional is a diabetes nurse educator who comes from an under-served community and is providing care and education to communities that lack access to Diabetes Specialists and health care resources.
 Applicants will also be working toward certification (CDCES) within the next year and preference is given to those facing financial hardships that are interfering with their ability to pursue this dream.

 Flowers are a symbol of hope and can be found growing in the most unexpected places, including harsh cities and forgotten spaces.
 With just a little sunlight and water, they have the ability to thrive in even the most difficult situations and shine their fierce beauty.
 Given a chance, as these flowers are tended to and nurtured, they grow stronger and brighter, spreading their beauty to new places to give people hope.
 These resilient flowering seeds perpetuate the opportunity for a future generation of diabetes specialists.